Preparing for a Sleep Study

 You must be referred by a doctor to participate in a sleep study.
 Consult with your primary care physician or a sleep specialist to determine if you are a candidate.
 To schedule a sleep study, you may call to schedule your test at any of several Summa Sleep Medicine Center locations.

 Eligibility requirements and coverage vary.
-Our staff will verify coverage with your insurance plan and obtain prior authorization for your sleep study.
+Our staff will verify coverage with your insurance plan and that the prior authorization is in place from your referring physician's office.
 Please present a current insurance card when you arrive for your appointment.
 Charges not covered by insurance will be the responsibility of the patient.